hashicorp/field-workshops-nomad/docs/slides/multi-cloud/advanced-nomad/nomad-autoscaler.md

   * The types of autoscaling it can do.
   * The types of plugins (APM, Strategy, and Target) plugins it supports and includes out of the box.
   * How autoscaling policies determine what scaling actions to take.
-* You also learned about two Nomad Autoscaler demos you can run on your own.
+* You also learned about several Nomad Autoscaler demos you can run on your own.

 ???